AI4PhysicsNotes/2024-SuSe-HadronPhysics-Transcribe-Public/Lectures/2025-Lecture-02.md

 ### Particle Identification Through Invariant Mass

-The fundamental practical question is: how do you distinguish kaons from other particles using just invariant masses? (see @fig-fg3) (see @fig-fg10)
+The fundamental practical question is: how do you distinguish kaons from other particles using just invariant masses? (see @fig-fg3)

 ::: callout-note
 **Invariant Mass Formula**:
 $$M^2 = \left(\sum E_i\right)^2 - \left(\sum \vec{p}_i\right)^2$$
-This relativistic invariant allows identification of particle resonances from decay products. (see @fig-fg2) When analyzing cosmic ray events with protons and pions, peaks in the invariant mass spectrum reveal new particles like kaons.
+This relativistic invariant allows identification of particle resonances from decay products.
+When analyzing cosmic ray events with protons and pions, peaks in the invariant mass spectrum reveal new particles like kaons.
 :::
 You can only look at the invariant mass in these cases.
 You detect the proton and the pions, then examine the spectra to identify what's known versus unknown.

 ### Historical Discovery Timeline and Strange Particles

-These particles were called "strange" because researchers were confused about why they only appeared in pairs and had longer lifetimes than other particles. (see @fig-fg3)
+These particles were called "strange" because researchers were confused about why they only appeared in pairs and had longer lifetimes than other particles.

 ::: callout-important
 **Strangeness Conservation**: $\Delta S = 0$